ropensci/MtreeRing/README.md

 ### 4. Edit tree rings

 If non-edge pixels are incorrectly detected as ring borders, or the wood sample is not suitable for automatic detection, you may need to mark tree rings manually.
-In this case, the second graphical window (**Zoomed Image Window**) is used to add (remove) tree ring borders to (from) the image.
+In this case, the second graphical window (**Tree Ring Editing**) is used to add (remove) tree ring borders to (from) the image.

-You may have noticed that the **Zoomed Image Window** has no image.
-To generate a zoomed-in image in the **Zoomed Image Window**, follow these steps:
+You may have noticed that the **Tree Ring Editing** has no image.
+To generate a zoomed-in image in the **Tree Ring Editing**, follow these steps:

-1. Create a blue rectangle in the **Measurement Window** by brushing.
+1. Create a blue rectangle in the **Tree Ring Detection** by brushing.

 2. **Double click** on this rectangle, or Click on the blue "**Create Sub-image**" button below.